OfficeDev/Word-Add-in-JavaScript-InvoiceManager/README.md

 ##Key components

-The Apps for Office: Create an Invoice Manager sample is created by the InvoiceManager solution, which contains the following projects and important files:

-•The InvoiceManager project, including the following files:
+The InvoiceManager project, including the following files:

-•InvoiceManager.xml manifest file
+	•InvoiceManager.xml  - manifest file

-•Packing Slip Document.docx file
+	•PackingSlip.docx - an example packing slip document we'll use in the sample

 •The InvoiceManagerWeb project, including the following files: